EnergySystemsModellingLab/MUSE_OS/docs/application-flow.rst

 Simulation run
 --------------

-If the initialization is successful, the execution of the simulation will start.
+If the initialisation is successful, the execution of the simulation will start.
 Depending on the configuration of the carbon budget and what to do with it, the steps will be slightly different, but in all cases the main part will be the steps for reaching the equilibrium between the demand and the supply based on the investment.

 Update carbon prices
 ~~~~~~~~~~~~~~~~~~~~